 At the close of rolls 1,833 electors were on non-residential rolls across NSW.
 The council with the largest non-residential roll was Eurobodalla Shire Council with 421 electors (representing 1.6% of the total Eurobodalla roll).
-For Deniliquin Council there were no electors on the non-residential roll.
+In The Council of the Municipality of Kiama, four electors were on the non-residential roll.
+This represents 0.03% of the total enrolment for The Council of the Municipality of Kiama.